Agneli/CSS-Guidelines/README.md

 de encontro com as diretrizes aqui descritas nao tem problemas algum.
 Desde que eu comecei a trabalhar com SASS, eu tenho usado bastante includes no meus arquivos.
 Isto é bom tambem...
 Seja qual for seu método, as seguintes regras e diretrizes se aplicam.
-A única diferença notável é com respeito a nossa tabela de conteúdo e títulos nossa seção.
+A única diferença notável é com respeito a nosso índice e títulos nossa seção.
 Leia sobre para mais explicações ...

 ### Table of contents
-### Tabela de conteúdo
+### Índice

 At the top of stylesheets, I maintain a table of contents which will detail the sections contained in the document, for example:

-No topo de sua folha de estilo, eu mantenho a tabela de conteúdo com os detalhes das seções contidas no documento, veja o exemplo:
+No topo de sua folha de estilo, eu mantenho índice com os detalhes das seções contidas no documento, veja o exemplo:

     /*------------------------------------*\